Olu1data/footlocker-dataset-analysis-using-excel/README.md

 # footlocker-dataset-analysis-using-excel
-This project explores Footlocker’s sales data to uncover insights about product performance, sales trends, and regional distribution.
+This project explores Footlocker’s sales data to uncover insights about product performance, sales trends, and regional distribution.Original data can be found on kaggle.com
 The dataset contains transactional sales records from Footlocker stores, including:
         i>Product categories and SKUs
         i>Sales amounts